DelNov/T-Flows/readme.md

  SIMPLE_UNDERRELAXATION_FOR_PRESSURE    1.0
 ```

-> **_Note:_** We did the same in LES computations [above](#bench_cases_matrix).
+> **_Note:_** We did the same in the section [Large eddy simulation over a
-For PISO, under-relaxation factors are either 1.0 or very close to it.
-The
+matrix of cubes](#bench_cases_matrix) above.
+For PISO, under-relaxation factors
+are either 1.0 or very close to it.
+The _rule of thumb" for SIMPLE, that sum
-_rule of thumb" for SIMPLE, that sum of under-relaxation factors for velocity
+of under-relaxation factors for velocity and pressure should be close to one,
-and pressure should be close to one, doesn't apply for PISO.
+doesn't apply for PISO.

 For VOF, gradient method for computation for pressure and VOF function should
 be the same for consistency of surface tension forces, which is set with: